sjaehn/BOops/README.md

 Key features:
 * Multi-effect plugin controlled by a step sequencer pattern
-* Apply glitch effects in live
+* Apply glitch effects in live or on a sample track
 * 24 effects
 * Up to 12 effect slots, freely select effects and effect order
 * Random effects: 3 different ways of randomization